ioannis-toumpoglou/web-crawler/README.md

-After collecting the content, by executing the "text_retrieval.py" file, every text found in these pages is extracted.
+After collecting the content, by executing the "text_retrieval.py" file, every text found in these pages is extracted and is stored in a separate column in the database.

 The database is implemented with Sqlite.